Home Reversion Plans & Schemes

 Which companies offer home reversion plans?

-Because home reversion plans have been overtaken in popularity by lifetime mortgages, there are very few home reversion companies remaining.
+Because home reversion plans have been overtaken in popularity by lifetime mortgages, very few home reversion companies remain.
 Some only offer services to existing customers and no longer offer new plans.

 You cannot apply for a home reversion plan without speaking to an adviser.
 Though home reversion companies can connect you with an adviser, they would only be able to recommend products from that company and could not discuss your other options and alternatives.
 So, it’s best to first speak to an independent specialist.